 In 2017 - 3 young kids in tow - we returned to Australia after 4.5 years living in California.
 Part of the reason for returning was a decision to make a huge lifestyle change - leave the corporate world, buy a few acres of land somewhere and do something entirely different.

 However late in July 2017 Scott was diagnosed with stage 4 colon cancer.
-Statistically, there was a 90% chance he would be dead within 5 years.
+Statistically, there was an 80% chance he would be dead within 5 years.
 Treatment began immediately - radiation, chemotherapy and several major surgeries.
 You can read more about Scott's ongoing battle with cancer here.

 Suddenly the idea of buying rural acreage didn't make much sense.
 But we were determined to not give up entirely on the dream.